 Quick tip: The Aloo’r Dom is comfort food unparalleled.
 An order for 2 is from 400 to 700 bucks.

-Our city’s most buzzing midtown neighbourhood has some great places left for you to try.
-Have we missed any spots in Lower Parel that you love?
+Our buzzing midtown neighbourhood has great places left for you to try.
+Have we missed any spots you frequent?
 Tell us in the comments below!